How to Get a Heritage Consultant Business License in Dubai

 Conclusion

-Obtaining a Heritage Consultant Business Licence under activity code 7020.86 at Dubai South Business Hub Free Zone is a straightforward process that grants 100% foreign ownership, tax efficiency, and access to a rapidly expanding regional market for cultural and heritage advisory services.
+Obtaining a Heritage Consultant Business License under activity code 7020.86 at Dubai South Business Hub Free Zone is a straightforward process that grants 100% foreign ownership, tax efficiency, and access to a rapidly expanding regional market for cultural and heritage advisory services.
 With Dubai's cultural infrastructure continuing to grow and government investment in heritage remaining strong, the timing for entering this market is favourable.

 Speak with a licensed UAE business setup adviser to confirm current fee schedules, required documentation, and any sector-specific approvals before submitting your application.